This Is the "It" Hairstyle the Year You Were Born

 Actress Cicely Tyson made TV history when she sported cornrows on the television drama East Side/West Side in the 1960s.
 She continued to push boundaries with the look over the years.

-A decade later, when she garnered critical acclaim for her role in Sounder, she appeared on multiple magazine covers—like Essence and Jet— with the cornrows, helping them gain popularity.
+A decade later, when she garnered critical acclaim for her role in Sounder, she donned those iconic cornrows on multiple magazine covers, like Essence and Jet, helping the style gain mainstream popularity.

-Musician and icon Joni Mitchell—along with several other female folk musicians of that time period—popularized bangs that were even longer than Bardot’s.
+Musician and icon Joni Mitchell—along with several other female folk musicians of the 1970s—popularized bangs that were even longer than Bardot's version in the '60s.
 They were also less perfect looking, since they were all about the natural, bohemian aesthetic.

 1975: Voluminous Curls